-The title of the newspaper changes during the period of the tourney.
+The title of the newspaper changed during the period of the tourney.
 When v.
 4 starts, the full title is

-Brief: a weekly epitome of the press, for the home circle, travellers and residents abroad, which in issue 90 (when the first tourney problem is published), changes to
+Brief: a weekly epitome of the press, for the home circle, travellers and residents abroad, which in issue 90 (when the first tourney problem is published), changed to

 Brief, with which is incorporated (The chess